cloudmesh/cloudmesh-mpi/docs/report-mpi.md

 You will find lots of example programs on the internet when you search for it.
 Please let us know about such examples and we will add the here.
-YOu can also contribute to our repository and add example programs that we then include in this document.
+You can also contribute to our repository and add example programs that we then include in this document.
 In return you will become a co-author or get acknowledged.